Different parts of Medicare cover different services. You may hear about four parts of Medicare: Part A, Part B, Part C and Part D.

 If you want Part D, you must choose Part D coverage that works with your Medicare health benefits.
 If you have Original Medicare, choose a stand-alone Part D plan.

 Medicare Part C is not a separate benefit.
 Part C is the part of Medicare policy that allows private health insurance companies to provide Medicare benefits.
-These Medicare private health plans, such as HMOs and PPOs, are sometimes known as Medicare Advantage plans.
-If you want, you can choose to get your Medicare coverage through a Medicare private health plan instead of Original Medicare.
+These Medicare private health plans, such as HMOs and PPOs, are known as Medicare Advantage plans.
+If you want, you can choose to get your Medicare coverage through a Medicare Advantage plan instead of Original Medicare.

-Medicare private health plans must offer at least the same benefits as Original Medicare (those covered under Parts A and B) but can do so with different rules, costs and coverage restrictions.You can also get Part D as part of the benefits package if you choose.
-Many different kinds of Medicare private health plans are available.
+Medicare Advantage plans must offer at least the same benefits as Original Medicare (those covered under Parts A and B) but can do so with different rules, costs and coverage restrictions.You can also get Part D as part of the benefits package if you choose.
+Many different kinds of Medicare Advantage plans are available.
 You may pay a monthly premium for this coverage, in addition to your Part B premium.